 So 13 years ago I had my bladder removed along with my prostate and 16 lymph nodes.
 A urostoma was installed.
 I was very lucky and for some reason I healed very quickly and was back to work in 3 weeks.
 Twice I had a nurse show me how to change my bag and I was discharged from the hospital in a week and never saw another nurse.

 But I then noticed I never got an erection of any kind.
 As it turns out, an erection is produced not just with blood (I have a full complement of blood) but by a nerve.
 During the operation to save my life, this nerve is severed.
 That's it... no more erections, hence... no more hanky-panky!
 I was not told this would actually happen, my operating doctor said I might have a problem but there were ways around it.

 So was this a big deal?
 At the time I was devastated!

 After some time and thought, my opinion gradually reformed for a number of reasons.
-First off I was not 20 years old I had just turned 60.
-I had been noticing, as did my wife of 40 years that my erections weren't the bone hard they were in the past.
-Well to be honest the p bone hard thing was fading quickly into memory.
+First off, I was not 20 years old; I had just turned 60.
+I had been noticing, as did my wife of 40 years, that my erections weren't the bone hard they were in the past.
+Well, to be honest, the bone hard thing was fading quickly into memory.
 So destiny was now in charge of the whole situation.
 Sex was on the way out anyway as I was not now or ever going to depend on chemicals to help out in the bedroom.
-That seem just weird to us.
-So here we are I'm now 81 (a few days ago) and my wife and I are as much I love as ever if not more every day.
+That seemed just weird to us.
+So here we are; I'm now 81 (a few days ago) and my wife and I are as much in love as ever, if not more every day.

-Think about this if you lose your bladder and prostate and erection...... it is only the end of the world if you let it be.
+Think about this: if you lose your bladder, prostate, and erection... it is only the end of the world if you let it be.